drorp24/reallygood/README.md

 We provided the surrounding project (with React, TypeScript, Jest, CSS Components & HMR for rapid development), so you can focus on the `TicTacToe` component.

+Run `yarn` to install deps and `yarn dev` to start a development server for port 3000.

 ## Tic Tac Toe - Logic

 Your goal is to create a functioning Tic Tac Toe game.
 It should work the following way: the first player to go places an X anywhere on the board by clicking a square, and then the next player will be able to place an O, and it continues alternating like this every turn.